John-WBNDYA/Web/README.md

 # Introduction
 This project was my introduction to CSS.
 The purpose of this project was to teach me the very basics of CSS.
 And what better way to learn than by doing?
-- This project allows you to learn basic html and css
+- This project allows you to learn basic HTML and CSS
 - Allows you to learn and make mistakes